 Photographs on this page by Dawn Heinbach.

 Dawn graduated summa cum laude from Kutztown University in 2016 with a Bachelor of Arts in Professional Writing and minor concentrations in Digital Communication & New Media and Public Relations.
 She earned a Master of Arts in Publishing from Rosemont College, Bryn Mawr, PA, in 2019.
-Dawn has been accepted at Cedar Crest College, Allentown, PA, where she will complete an M.F.A. in Creative Writing.
+Dawn is currently earning a second Master of Arts degree in American Journalism at New York University‘s Arthur L. Carter Journalism Institute.